AmeenBaigProjects/smart-doorbell/README.md

 # smart-doorbell
 ## What and Why
+As of recent, there has been a massive surge of home surveillance devices known as "Smart Doorbells".
+The main appeal of these devices, is their 2-in-1 functionality of behaving as a regular doorbell while providing video surveillance of the area near your door.
+What makes these devices "smart" is their IoT capabilities.
+You can get notified about any doorbell rings or suspicious activities near your door, and access video surviellance footage through your personal devices via online services or applications.

-Many popular smart doorbell device products of recent like the "Ring Doorbell" by Amazon are more feature rich than necessary for the average use case.
-Which in turn makes them more expensive than necessary.
-I wanted to create a project that
+However, many popular smart doorbell products like the "Ring Doorbell" by Amazon are more feature rich than necessary for the average user, making them more expensive than necessary.
+For example, the device being able to record surveillance footage 24 hours a day, seven days a week is one such functionality of the Ring Doorbell.
+Although it may be a useful functionality to have, it drastically decreases the power and storage efficency of the device.
+Adding a simple motion detection system in the device enables it to only record when motion is detected.
+This results in a significant decrease in the amount of footage to capture and upload, which means a significant decrease in power and storage consumption.

+I wanted to uptake a project where I designed and built such device that maximizes power and storage efficency, by implementing the basic bare-bones functionalities that would make it a Smart Doorbell.